CEI-lab/ECE3400-2017-teamAlpha/README.md

 ```
 (Fyi, underscores in verilog are ignored by the compiler, they're just there for readability!)

-Second, we drew a black square on a red screen, using an if statement in a combinatorial block.
-The signal inside the bracket is called a sensitivity list.
-A star means that the block will run when any of the signals inside change.
+Second, we drew a black square on a red screen, using an if-statement in a combinatorial block:

 ```verilog
 always @ (*) begin